 In rare circumstances, entities can be exempt from needing a licence or trial waiver to distribute or sell gas by retail.
+Exemptions can be general or specific.

-Whilst DEECA process exemption requests, the Essential Services Commission grants licences and trial waivers.
+Whilst DEECA process exemption requests, the Essential Services Commission (ESC) grants licences and trial waivers.
 They also make sure energy businesses follow energy laws and rules.

-The Essential Services Commission is also responsible for:
+The ESC is also responsible for:

-• ensuring exempt persons follow any relevant exemption,
+- ensuring exempt persons follow any relevant exemption

 Specific exemptions